Our Sherazin Un’Goro Miracle Rogue deck list guide will let you learn a thing or two about one of the most difficult decks in Hearthstone’s history.

 But those changes didn’t kill Rogue.
 As it happens, multiple pro players have hit high Legend ranks with the new Rogue lists already.
 The one featured in this guide is a list Eloise used to hit #1 Legend on Chinese server.
 She credits cross7224 (Japanese pro player) as the original creator.

-UPDATE – QUESTING MIRACLE ROGUE IN MARCH 2017, SEASON 36
+UPDATE – SHERAZIN MIRACLE ROGUE IN MAY 2017, SEASON 38

 I’ll divide the mulligan section into two – against fast decks and against slow decks.
-Fast decks are generally the Aggro decks (e.g. Aggro Shaman) or high tempo Midrange decks (e.g. Dragon Warrior).
+Fast decks are generally the Aggro decks (e.g. Pirate Warrior) or high tempo Midrange decks (e.g. Midrange Hunter).
 Slow decks are slower Midrange and Control decks.

 Vs Fast Decks

 - Backstab – Absolutely necessary against Aggro, it’s a nice tempo removal and tempo is exactly what you need early in the game in faster matchups.